Philadelphia Main Line: Infill communities

 These communities are primarily residential and consist of larger lot sizes than in the nine core towns.
 All of them, except Gladwyne, are on the railroad and have their own station stop.

 Demographics

 There is no collective data for the Main Line, so all data is by ZIP Code.
 The median family income on the Main Line is $192,630.
 In comparison, the median family income for the state of Pennsylvania is $87,500.
 The following ZIP codes are those within the previously mentioned municipalities that make up the Main Line.
-All data are from the 2022 American Communities Survey.
+Income data are from the 2024 American Communities Survey.
+Data on median home prices are from Zillow.